-8. Economic Opportunities for Farmers through Sustainable Agricultural Practices-April 10, 2019 Performance Measures.-The Committee directs USDA and FDA
+8. Economic Opportunities for Farmers through Sustainable Agricultural Practices-April 10, 2019

 Performance Measures.-The Committee directs USDA and FDA to comply with title 31 of the United States Code, including the development of their organizational priority goals and outcomes such as performance outcome measures, output measures, efficiency measures, and customer service measures.
 The Committee directs them to brief the Committee on the implementation plan for measures within 60 days of enactment of the Act.